jacobeisenstein/gt-nlp-class/Schedule.md

 CS 4650 and CS 7650 will meet jointly, on Mondays and Wednesdays from 3:05 - 4:25PM, in Howey (Physics) L3.

 **This is a provisional schedule.
-Check back in August for more details.** Readings, notes, slides, and homework will change.
+Check back in August for more details.
+But be aware that there will be graded material due no later than the second week of the course (maybe even the first week).**

 Readings and homeworks are final at the time of the class **before** they are due (e.g., wednesday readings are final on the preceding monday); problem sets are final on the day they are "out."
 Please check for updates until then.

 ### August 17: Welcome ###